-We have heard from researchers on topics ranging from urban design in Tokyo, the challenges of health centres in Bangladesh, Chinese foreign investment in Africa, the history of research in Sri Lanka, remittances to India, memories of headhunters in Borneo, to sustaining Singapore nationalism abroad.
+We have heard from researchers on topics ranging from urban design in Tokyo, the challenges of health centres in Bangladesh, Chinese foreign investment in Africa, the history of research in Sri Lanka, remittances to India, memories of headhunters in Borneo, urban resilience in the Pacific, to sustaining Singapore nationalism abroad.

-Within the College of Business, as well as throughout the wider University, many staff and students are engaged in research that has an Asian focus.
-Yet there is no central depository that brings together information about these research activities or facilitates the exchange of ideas.
-With this in mind, the aims of the Asia@RMIT initiative are to:
+Within the College of Business, as well as throughout the wider University, many staff and students are engaged in research that has an Asian and Pacific focus.
+With this in mind, the aims of the AsiaPacific@RMIT initiative are to:

-- Identify those staff and students whose research work, regardless of discipline, has an Asian focus.
+- Identify those staff and students whose research work, regardless of discipline, has an Asian and Pacific focus.